10kh-at-rb/0_lewagon_workshops/workshops/bootstrap.md

 --

 ## We're here to solve problems

+* not to re-code navbars
-* not to create buttons
+* not to re-design buttons
 * not to organize items
 * not to play around assets' sizes